onepanelio/onepanel/README.md

 -  Scalability, flexibility and resiliency of Kubernetes without the deployment and configuration complexities

 ## Features
--  Annotate images and video with automatic annotation of bounding boxes and polygon masks, integrated with training pipelines to iteratively improve models for pre-annotation and inference.
+-  Annotate images and video with automatic annotation of bounding boxes and polygon masks, fully integrated with data processing and training pipelines.
--  JupyterLab configured with extensions for debugging, Git/GitHub, notebook diffing and TensorBoard and support for Conda, OpenCV, Tensorflow and PyTorch with GPU and <a href="https://github.com/onepanelio/templates/tree/master/workspaces/jupyterlab">much more</a>.
+-  JupyterLab configured with extensions for TensorBoard, Git/GitHub, debugging, notebook diffing and support for Conda, OpenCV, Tensorflow and PyTorch with GPU.
 -  Build fully reproducible, distributed and parallel data processing and training pipelines with real-time logs and output snapshots.
 -  Bring your own IDEs, annotation tools and pipelines with a version controlled YAML and Docker based template engine.
 -  Track and visualize model metrics and experiments with TensorBoard or bring your own experiment tracking tools.